ohhi-vn/easyworker/README.md

 Children will be started after they are added to supervisor.

 In restart case, children will re-use last parameters (if task don't change it) of task.

+Child, doesn't return any value from task.
+You need add code to get value from task if you needed.

 Supervisor -> Child -> call user functions